Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 6e62657267206542 6f6f6b206f662054  nberg eB ook of T 686520486973746f 7279206f6620446f  he Histo ry of Do
 ```
 This makes grepping for the flag slightly more complicated.
-You cannot simply do a standard grep and expect to get the entire flag
+We cannot simply do a standard grep and expect to get the entire flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/MSB]
 └─$ grep pico StegSolve_all_text.data